gaganPrasadOnGitHub/ether-editor/README.md

 - **CodeMirror v6**: Chosen for the interactive code editor feature, offering extensive customization and support for various programming languages.
 - **Socket.IO**: Crucial in enabling real-time bidirectional event-based communication, facilitating the collaborative aspect of the editor.
 - **Render**: Streamlined the process of making Ether Editor public.
 The platform facilitated efficient deployment, ensuring global accessibility.

-A special thanks goes to the open-source community and the contributors of these technologies.
-Your efforts and innovations continue to empower developers and creators around the globe.